-David Letterman, Seth Meyers bond over the stress of hosting a late-night show on 40th anniversary of ‘Late Night’
+David Letterman, Seth Meyers bond over stress of hosting a late-night show on 40th anniversary of ‘Late Night’

 After the morning show was canceled, a little more than a year later, he got another shot at “Late Night.”
 But he was more nervous than ever.

 “It seemed like an eternity because in show business, if you screw something up like blowing up a network’s daytime schedule, it could be a while before they call your number again,” Letterman explained.
-Even though he got a second chance, he was “consumed by paralytic fear”: “I was still living with this trepidation that, ‘Well, this can’t possibly go any better than the other one went.’”
+Even though he got a second chance, he was “consumed by paralytic fear”: “I was still living with this trepidation that, ‘Well, this can’t possibly go any better than the other one went.’ ”

 He tried to conquer that fear by making his show as strange as he possibly could (dropping things off the roof, holding elevator races), and it worked.
-NBC executives renewed the show for six weeks at a time, and eventually, realized they had a hit on their hands.
+NBC executives renewed the show for six weeks at a time and, eventually, realized they had a hit on their hands.

 “Did you have a moment then where you started feeling relaxed with the show, that you’d be around for a long time?”
 Meyers asked.

 Letterman took a long pause as the audience started laughing.
 “I’m trying to think if I had one waiting to come out here,” he said, before concluding, “No. Show business is awful and ugly.”
 Then he turned the tables on Meyers: “How about you?
-Now you, Mr. Established, Ready to Go, Here I Am…you’re in good shape.”
+Now you, Mr. Established, Ready to Go, Here I Am … you’re in good shape.”

 Meyers acknowledged that while he had a different journey — and name recognition because of his career at “Saturday Night Live” — it still took him a while to feel comfortable as a host when he started in early 2014.
 “About 18 months,” he guessed.
 That tracks with the amount of time before Meyers started the show by sitting down at his desk instead of standing for a monologue; in the past, he has said that’s when he started to find his groove.